MAPF-Competition/web_resource/Competition Setup.md

 component known as the **task scheduler**, which you must implement (for the Task Scheduling Track and the Combined Track).
 The role of the scheduler is to compute a valid next task for each robot at each timestep.
-An assignment is valid if every task specified is a revealed task and if it has not been opened or closed by another robot.
+An assignment is valid if every task is a revealed task which has not been previously opened (by another robot) or closed (by any robot).

-If the Task Scheduler does not return a valid assignment, or if it does not complete its computation in time, the existing assignments (valid at the last timestep) are retained.
+If the Task Scheduler does not complete its computation in time, the existing assignment (from the previous timestep) is taken as the current assignment.
+If the current assignment is invalid for any agent, that agent receives the empty-set assignment (i.e., no task is assigned for that agent).

 Effective task assignment is crucial: for optimising the use of available resources (the robots) and for maximising the number of task completions.